Skip to Content

 Best practices

 Default to approval-required for new workflows.
-Move to autonomous only after test runs and a review period.
+Move to autonomous only after reviewing several runs.

-Keep email-sending workflows on approval-required.
-Sent emails can’t be unsent.
+Keep outgoing messages on approval-required.
+Sent messages can’t be unsent.
 Review before sending.

 Use read-only for experimentation.
-When testing prompts or configurations, read-only mode prevents accidents.
+When testing new instructions or configurations, read-only mode prevents accidents.

 Check your approvals regularly.
 Approval-required only works if you actually review the requests.
 Don’t let them pile up.